 What is Email Open Rate and Email Click Through Rate?

-Email Open Rate – It’s the number of emails sent out that are opened by the recipients divided by the total number emails sent out and expressed as a percentage.
+Email Open Rate – It’s the number of emails sent out that are opened by the recipients divided by the total number of emails sent out and expressed as a percentage.

 Email Click Through Rate – Also expressed as a percentage figure is calculated by dividing the number of clicks received by the number of emails delivered.